Greensboro, North Carolina

 Guilford Courthouse National Military Park

-GreensboroThe battle at Guilford Courthouse was the largest, most hotly-contested action of the Revolutionary War’s Southern Campaign.
-Fought on March 15, 1781 and dedicated in 1918, the Guilford Courthouse National Military Park was established as our nation’s first National Military Park.
+The battle at Guilford Courthouse was the largest, most hotly-contested action of the Revolutionary War’s Southern Campaign.
+Fought on March 15, 1781, and dedicated in 1918, the Guilford Courthouse National Military Park is our nation’s first National Military Park.

 Visitors can view informational outdoor exhibits and monuments.
 Indoor activities include a 30-minute live-action film (shown on the hour), an animated battle map program, and Revolutionary War museum exhibits.
-Rangers also help to bring to life what the battle would have felt like back in 1781.
+Rangers also help bring to life what the battle would have felt like back in 1781.

 Guilford Courthouse National Military Park